-So, you’re out on a camping trip with the family and you decide to set up camp when you realize you don’t have your sleeping bags or tents.
-Yikes!
-But wait, you’re not in the least worried about that, why?
-That’s because you’ve got an alternative already lined up.
-We’re talking about the thicket hut.
+So, you went out on a camping trip with the family and decided to set up camp when you realized you didn’t have your sleeping bags or tents.
+Yes!
+But wait, you’re not even worried about that.
+Why?
+That’s because you already have something planned.
+We are talking about a forest house.

-This enchanting dwelling is right up there on the list of the most adorable things one would ever see.
-Talk about craftsmanship, aesthetic skill and the ability to create an allure of beauty from natural materials.
-Like making a prop for a Disney movie where the birds gather and start singing.
-(Take it easy though, we don’t want you creating an imaginary musical in your head).
+This attractive house is high up on the list of the most beautiful things one can ever see.
+Talk about creativity, aesthetic ability, and the ability to create a fascination with beauty with natural materials.
+Like making a prop for a Disney movie where the birds get together and start singing.
+However, we do not want you to create imaginary music in your head.

-Kelly English, the Minneapolis designer and mom responsible for the Cheeriup Thicket, wove the entire structure out of willow with her two bare hands, putting her in a superhero crafting league of her own.
+Kelly English, a Minneapolis designer and mother in charge of Cheeriup Thicket, weaved the entire building with her bare hands, placing her in the professional league as her hero.

-The idea came about two years ago when Kelly, who describes herself as a compulsive maker of things and a natural materials snob, wanted to create an outdoor play space for her daughter Clover, who is now 3 years old.
+The idea came about two years ago when Kelly, who describes herself as a compulsory producer and natural snob, sought to build a playground for her daughter Clover, now 3 years old.

-She had just learned to knit and thought, “Why not knit a playhouse?”
-After doing some research, Kelly learned that saplings would be a good weaving material because they’re strong, pliable, and lightweight (Native Americans used them to build wigwams).
+He had just learned to knit and thought, “Why not weave a toy house?”
+After doing some research, Kelly learned that seedlings can be useful for weaving because they are strong, soft, and lightweight (Native Americans used them to make wigwams).

-Kelly named her new business Cheeriup, which launched in October.
-The thickets are available in various sizes, starting at 4 to 6 feet tall.
-They can be installed indoors or out, and adorned with accessories: ceramic bells, colorful yarn fringe, felt flags, woven window boxes.
+Kelly has named her new business, Cheeriup, which launched in October.
+The lizards come in a variety of sizes, ranging from 4 to 6 in length.
+They can be installed indoors or outdoors and are decorated with accessories like ceramic tiles, colored cord fringe, felt flags, and woven window boxes.

-Even though the thickets originate in Minnesota, the good news is that Kelly will travel to build the thicket of your dreams anywhere in the country.
+Although the breeds originated in Minnesota, the good news is that Kelly will travel to build the forest of your dreams anywhere in the world.

 Read more on our blog